Part 2: Crew of the Jago

 I watched as she took out another really small and thin sheet of paper from her bracelet and hand it to Cashel.
 They both quickly put it on their tongue just as Rei walked out with a tray full of food.
 She sat in the seat next to me with her usual smile on her face.

-“Since Aki isn’t coming let’s eat now!” she chipped as she started grabbing food and piling it her plate.
+“Since Aki isn’t coming, let’s eat now!” she chirped as she started grabbing food and piling it her plate.

 The other two started picking items as well but not nearly as much as Rei.
 I took a few good looking pieces of… something.
 I had no idea what it was, and took a bite.

 I can’t describe the taste that suddenly hit my mouth.
-It was like something had died and ate something rotten and the dead-rotted carcus taste had seeped into the food.
-Yes, it was the worst thing I’ve ever had... and I’ve had my share of really bad food.
+It was like something ate something rotten and then died and the dead-rotted carcass taste had seeped into the food.
+Yes, it was the worst thing I’d ever had... and I’d had my share of really bad food.

-It took all my strength to swallow it and I even started choking.
-Cashel laughed and Tammy stared as I tried my absolute hardest not to throw up what I just managed to swallow.
-I especially didn’t want to hurt Rei’s feelings since she was so happy to have me there and eating her food.
+Cashel laughed and Tammy stared as I tried my absolute hardest not to throw up what I just managed to shove down my throat.
+I especially didn’t want to hurt Rei’s feelings since she was so happy to have me there, eating her food.

 “What’s the matter?
 Need something to wash it down?” asked Rei, taking a moment to check up on me.
 Half her plate was already cleaned off.

 I nodded as politely as I could and she got up and went to the kitchen.

 There was no way I could take another bite.